-3. In the event that one or more of the three (3) Past Presidents are unable to serve, the President shall make appointments form the Active membership in order to form a committee of the three (3) members.
+3. In the event that one or more of the three (3) Past Presidents are unable to serve, the President shall make appointments from the Active membership in order to form a committee of the three (3) members.

 4. It shall be the duty of the Nominating Committee to nominate at least one (1) candidate for each office required to be filled by election and to present a slate of officers to the Board of Officers.